steemit/smt-whitepaper/smt-manual/manual.md

 ## Immediate Liquidity

-By leveraging a concept of automated market makers [1], SMT-based ICOs allow a portion of STEEM tokens received to be sent into an SMT’s on-chain market maker and taker in order to provide liquidity to the SMT at a specified reserve ratio.
+By leveraging a recently discoverd automated market maker concept [1], SMT-based ICOs allow a portion of STEEM tokens received to be sent into an SMT’s on-chain market maker and taker in order to provide liquidity to the SMT at a specified reserve ratio.
 Beyond the social and specialized distribution mechanisms of SMTs, this feature advances the concept of automated market makers by design; Instead of existing outside of real markets, the SMT market maker smart contract acts as a participant inside the SMT’s decentralized markets, thereby providing automated liquidity as well as freedom for human actors to place bids and asks.

 ## Can My Entity Participate in SMTs?